 complexity of structure present in the Universe today.

 - Probes of Type Ia supernovae show that supernovae at high redshift are actually fainter than expected, and hence farther away.
-This hints at an acclerating Universe in which some form of dark energy is the dominant contribution to the mass-energy density of the Universe.
+This hints at an accelerating Universe in which some form of dark energy is the dominant contribution to the mass-energy density of the Universe.
 Disregarding the exact form of the dark energy for the moment, supernova acceleration measurements show a Universe consistent with 25% of the mass-energy density in dark matter.

 What is Dark Matter?

 Although dark matter has never been detected in the laboratory (or created in an accelerator), particle physics does offer a concrete model for dark matter.
 It is important to understand that there is no dark matter candidate in the Standard Model -- dark matter should be electrically neutral and weakly interacting.
 Only the neutrino satisfies these constraints; however, the neutrino is far from an ideal dark matter candidate.
-Recent results from the Wilkinson Microwave Anisoptropy Probe (WMAP) have placed the limit m < 0.23 eV on neutrinos, which correponds to a comsological density of < 0.008 (in terms of the critical density).
+Recent results from the Wilkinson Microwave Anisoptropy Probe (WMAP) have placed the limit m < 0.23 eV on neutrinos, which corresponds to a cosmological density of < 0.008 (in terms of the critical density).
 Hence, neutrinos are simply not massive enough to make up the dark matter.
 So we conclude that we need to look beyond the Standard Model for a dark matter particle candidate.

 So what is dark matter made up of?
 Well, we're not sure, but we've got some exciting ideas.